1799 Large Cent Value Checker: Errors List & No Mint Mark Worth

 Also Read: Top 100 Most Valuable Modern Pennies Worth Money (1959 – Present)

-Rare 1799 Large Cent Error List
+1799 Large Cent Rare Error List

-With only 42,540 pieces believed to bear the 1799 date from a reported mintage of 904,565 coins, collectors have pursued these copper treasures for generations.
+With only approximately 42,540 pieces believed to bear the 1799 date from a reported mintage of 904,565 coins, collectors have pursued these copper treasures for generations.
 The combination of limited production and minimal contemporary preservation has elevated both normal date and error varieties to legendary status.

-1. 1799/8 Overdate Errors
+1. 1799/8 Overdate Errors (S-188 and NC-1)

 The 1799/8 overdate emerged from the early Philadelphia Mint’s practical die management.
 When craftsmen punched the 1799 date into existing 1798 dies, traces of the underlying “8” remained visible beneath the final “9.”